How to Clean Laminate Flooring: Best Way to Maintain Laminate Floors

 8. Lift rather than drag furniture when redecorating or moving items around.
 Dragging heavy objects across laminate flooring can lead to deep scratches or grooves.

 9. Control humidity levels in your home between 35% and 65%.
-Laminate floors react badly both to very dry and very humid conditions by warping or splitting.
+Laminate floors react badly to both very dry and very humid conditions, warping or splitting.

 10. Limit exposure to direct sunlight by using curtains or blinds during peak sunlight hours; excessive sun can fade colours and weaken the material over time.